SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 * **/cdh-console/db**: the state of the DataHub Edge backend
 * **/cdh-server/datalake**: the data lake folder

->**Info**: You must not modify the contents of these folders as this will corrupt your installation.
+>**Warning**: You must not modify the contents of these folders as this will corrupt your installation.

 ### Configuration